The spirit of a surly Chinese maid still has a grudge!

-At times, the John S. Cain House has been open to tours.
+At times, the John S. Cain House has been open for tours.

 Cain became the Town’s “principal property owner”, and possibly the wealthiest man in town!
-He built the finest house in Bodie; though by big city standards it was a modest house, but was huge and impressive by frontier Bodie standards.
+He built the finest house in Bodie, though by big city standards it was a modest house.

-Looking at the original floor plans, courtesy of the Library of Congress, there was a small foyer after going through the front door, that leads to a short hallway.
+Looking at the original floor plans, courtesy of the Library of Congress, you see a small foyer just inside the front door, that leads to a short hallway.
 Off the hallway, there is one large room with a hearth on the left, and two other rooms on the right.

 A far door at the back of the second room leads to a short hallway where the stairs to the second floor are located.
 This hallway leads to the large back room on the left, which has a door that opens into a third room on the right.
 At some point, a more modern kitchen was added to this back right room.
 There are three rooms on the second floor, with stairs leading to the attic area.